shakilmith/documentaion/jpa/codeinjar/mapping-list-of-values/index.md

 Person p3 = new Person("Mark Smith", brandList3);
 ```

-You see now, a new table has been generated in your mysql workbench.
+You see now, a new table has been generated in your mySQL workbench.
 And it is person_brands.
 You can also use @CollectionTable annotation to provide external name of this table.
-Hence the output should be your mysql database
+Hence the output should be your mysQL database

 ```
-mysql> select * from person_brands;
+mysql> SELECT * FROM person_brands;
 +-----------+--------------+
 | Person_id | brand_name   |
 +-----------+--------------+